 Smart technology is a force multiplier

-Smart mobility, broadband networks and cloud technology are force multipliers with the right software.
-A digital pre-plan can be created, saved and become instantly available, even shared with other mutual-aid partners, in less than 30 minutes per building.
+Smart mobility, broadband networks, and cloud technology are force multipliers with the right software.
+A digital pre-plan can be created, saved, and become instantly available, even shared with other mutual-aid partners, in less than 20 minutes per building.

 How to get there?

-In just over 2 years we’ve helped thousands of fire responders build 10’s of thousands of preplans across North America that are up-to-date, easily accessible, simple to use, effective and fireproof software — we deliver on those words.
+In just over 5 years we’ve helped thousands of firefighters build millions of preplans inspections across North America that are up-to-date, easily accessible, simple to use, and effective.

 Don’t arrive at the next emergency in the fog of war: arrive ready and prepared, with valuable information in the palm of your hand.